alikuru/backup-aws/README.md

 Needs [AWS CLI](https://github.com/aws/aws-cli) for synchronizing to S3 and sending notification emails through SES.
 Also needs [7zip](http://www.7-zip.org) for archiving.
 Tested only on Debian 7 and 8 but should work on other distributions as well.

 ### License
-This script is licensed under MIT License, which allows you to use or modify it however you like, without guarenteing any results.
+This script is licensed under MIT License, which allows you to freely use or modify it as you see fit, without guaranteeing any results.
 Please read [LICENSE](LICENSE) file for details.

 ### Known bugs
 - DKIM signing seems to fail while using `send-raw-email`, which may cause false-positive spam alerts in some e-mail providers.
 However, SPF & DMARC still passes and these two should suffice for majority of inboxes. `send-raw-email` is currently a necessity for sending attachments with AWS CLI.

 ### To-do's
+- Make rotation an option that can be controlled through the settings file.
 - Interactively create the settings file.
 - Create buckets while creating the settings file.